 - You can work around your commitments without having to sacrifice your career.

-- You will still be able to earn a commission on the properties you sell — a lot of money if you’re efficient.
+- You can still earn a commission on the properties you sell — a lot of money if you’re efficient.

 On the downside:

-- You might not have enough time to devote to your career and could end up being less successful than if you had gone all-in.
+- You might not have enough time to devote to your career and could be less successful than if you had gone all-in.

-- You will likely have a more challenging time building a client base, as you’ll be competing with agents who can devote more time to their careers.
+- You will likely have a more challenging time building a client base, as you’ll compete with agents who can devote more time to their careers.

 Working as a real estate agent part-time as you ramp up

 Working part-time doesn’t mean you’re intending to work part-time forever.
-If you’re just starting as a real estate agent, you might want to consider working part-time to ramp up your business.
+Starting as a real estate agent, you might want to consider working part-time to ramp up your business.

 Of course, there are some risks associated with this approach.
-You may find that you just can’t ramp up effectively.
-But if you’re careful and dedicated, it can be a great way to get your business off the ground.
+You may find that you can’t ramp up effectively.
+But being careful and dedicated can be a great way to get your business off the ground.